deephaven-examples/github-rest-api/README.md

 ## Support

 If you have any questions, comments, concerns, or issues when running this application, feel free to file a ticket in this repository, or reach out to us on [Slack](https://deephaven.io/slack).

+## Note

+This application was last updated in March of 2023, when Deephaven Community Core version 0.22.0 was latest.
+It may not work on other versions.